lizaibeim/mmla-audio/Readme.md

 ----

-### 2. Activate the virutal environment by typing in
+### 2. Activate the virutal environment by commands:

 #### For Windows
 ```